fisharebest/webtrees/README.md

 **webtrees** allows you to view and edit your genealogy on your website.
 It has full editing capabilities, full privacy functions, and supports multimedia like photos and document images.
-As an on line program, it fosters extended family participation and good ancestral recording habits, as it simplifies the process of collaborating with others working on your family lines.
+As an online program, it fosters extended family participation and good ancestral recording habits, as it simplifies the process of collaborating with others working on your family lines.
 Your latest information is always on your web site and available for others to see, defined by viewing